Lima Memorial Health System Logo

 Esophagitis is a term for any inflammation, irritation, or swelling of the esophagus.
 This is the tube that carries food and liquids from the mouth to the stomach.

 Infectious esophagitis is an infection of the esophagus from viruses, bacteria, fungi, or yeast.
-This can occur in people with a weak immune system.
+This most often occurs in people with a weak immune system.

 Causes